Key Nominees For The 2022 Grammy Awards - UrduPoint

 Key Nominees For The 2022 Grammy Awards

-Jazzman and bandleader Jon Batiste leads the pack with 11 nominations, followed by Justin Bieber, H.E.R. and Doja Cat with eight, as Billie Eilish and Olivia Rodrigo nabbed seven.
+Jazzman and bandleader Jon Batiste leads the pack with 11 nominations, followed by Justin Bieber, H.E.R. and Doja Cat with eight.
+Billie Eilish and Olivia Rodrigo each nabbed seven.

 This year the Recording academy, the body behind the gala, expanded the top four categories from eight nominees to 10, offering music's brightest even more chances at Grammy gold.